3 observations after Nets beat Sixers team down four starters

 Unsurprisingly, Ben Simmons was not among the Nets to make a three.
 Simmons, who played 14 minutes off the bench, heard boos from Sixers fans on every touch.
 He recorded no points, nine rebounds and five assists.

 Mo Bamba matched up with Simmons and played behind starting center Paul Reed.
-Sixers head coach Nick Nurse said pregame that his preference is for Reed and Bamba to fill the full 48 minutes at center without Embiid, though KJ Martin ended up getting a brief run at the five Saturday.
+Nurse said pregame that his preference is for Reed and Bamba to fill the full 48 minutes at center without Embiid, though KJ Martin ended up getting a brief run at the five Saturday.

 According to Nurse, his two available centers also had physical issues vs. the Nets.